Find out more

-If windscreen repair and replace cover is part of your car insurance, you’re usually covered for cracks and chips.
+If windscreen repair and replace cover is included as part of your car insurance, you’re usually covered for cracks and chips.

-Your car insurance will usually cover the cost of replacement or repairs if your windscreen’s cracked or damaged.
+It’s a part of car insurance that covers the cost of replacement or repairs if your windscreen is cracked or damaged.

 We're here to help you find the right cover.
-Our car insurance results will show whether windscreen insurance is part of the cover, and you can filter the results to see policies with windscreen repair and replacement.
+Our car insurance results will show whether windscreen insurance is included, so you know exactly what you’re getting for your money.

-Sophisticated vehicle technology, like sensors in windscreens, mean repair costs can be high.
-Screens may also have micro-cameras for automatic emergency braking, rain sensors for wipers, heating, and panoramic vision.
+Sophisticated vehicle technology can make windscreen repair and replacement costs expensive.
+Screens may have micro-cameras for autonomous emergency braking (AEB), rain sensors for wipers, heating, and panoramic vision.

 “They can cost over £1,000 so it’s very important you check if you’re covered and what the excess is.”

 It’s easier and cheaper to get a windscreen repaired, rather than replaced.
 So, if you do notice a chip on your windscreen, try to get it sorted sooner rather than later.
 It’s more likely to require a full windscreen replacement the longer it’s left - which will cost a lot more.